Mosaic Roofing logo

 The June 26-27, 2025 Atlanta hailstorm left thousands of roofs damaged across the metro.
-Your insurance window is closing — here's what you need to know.
+The standard 12-month claim window has closed — here's what you need to know if you never filed.

-If your home or business was hit by the June 26–27, 2025 hailstorm that swept through Metro Atlanta, there is something you need to know right now: your insurance claim deadline is approaching fast.
+If your home or business was hit by the June 26–27, 2025 hailstorm that swept through Metro Atlanta, there is something you need to know right now: the standard 12-month claim deadline passed on June 26–27, 2026 — but depending on your policy, you may still be able to file.

 Most homeowner and commercial property insurance policies allow only 12 months from the date of a storm to file a damage claim.
-That means for thousands of Atlanta property owners, the window to file closes in June 2026 — just weeks away.
+For thousands of Atlanta property owners who never filed, that window has closed.
+But some policies — particularly certain commercial and newer homeowner policies — allow 24 months, which runs through June 2027.

 At Mosaic Roofing, we are already seeing homeowners and business owners who had no idea time was running out.
 Some assumed their roof was fine.
 Others meant to get it checked but never did.
 A few were told by a previous contractor there was no damage — but there was.